Hand Washing – Best Practice Guidelines

 The Department’s Student Health Care policy requires Principals to develop and implement school procedures and practices to promote effective hygiene and reduce the spread of infection.
 Guidelines in the policy state that these procedures and practices should include the provision of products, facilities and explicit instructions for effective hand washing.

-Hand washing is an important public health measure for reducing the impact of some communicable diseases such as influenza and can also reduce the risk of exposure to common allergens such as peanuts for those in the school community who are anaphylactic.
+Hand washing is an important public health measure for reducing the impact of some communicable diseases such as influenza and can also reduce the risk of exposure to common allergens such as peanuts or eggs for those in the school community who are anaphylactic.

 Schools are expected to instruct students to wash their hands: